Untie the knot, amicably

 What if I change my mind?

-You are entitled to a 14-day cooling off period once you have purchased our services on line.
-After the 14 day cooling off period, our service is non-refundable.
+You are entitled to a 14-day cooling-off period once you have purchased our services online.
+After the 14-day cooling-off period, our service is non-refundable.

 In the event you have paid court fees and these have not been submitted to the court, you may obtain a full refund of the court fees.
 To withdraw from any part of our service you need to send an email to [email protected]